Star Jalsha: Reality shows

-Sister Channels
+Sister channels

 Jalsha Movies

 Jalsha Movies (also known as Star Jalsha Movies) is a Bengali-language movie channel owned by Disney Star, a subsidiary of The Walt Disney Company India.
 Launched on December 16, 2012, it serves as a sister channel to the general entertainment channel Star Jalsha.
 The channel primarily broadcasts a wide array of Bengali films, ranging from classic cinema to contemporary releases.

-Jalsha Josh

-Jalsha Josh (also known as Star Jalsha Josh) is an upcoming Bengali language youth entertainment television channel from the broadcaster.
-It was originally planned to be launched on 1 December 2021, but was postponed due to issues involving the implementation of the Telecom Regulatory Authority of India's New Tariff Order 2.0.

 Reception

 Within its launch of 3 years, Star Jalsha became the most watched Indian Bengali-language channel in April 2011.